Brotherhood of Man Pt. XIII

 He lifted the top box, grunting as he hauled it inside.
 “Three soldiers killed in Lebanon.
 You’d be doing me a huge favor.
 A service to the country, actually.
 I just need to keep them here for a little while.”
 Grunting, he gingerly set the box down in the tiled entryway.

-The request was so odd, Ari didn’t know how to refuse.
-They hoisted each of the other two coffins, one man to each end, until all three were stacked lengthwise along the wall opposite the kitchen, facing west, toward the window and the balcony.
-They were heavy enough that it seemed unlikely Damien had carried them all the way up the stairwell on his own.
+The request was so odd, Sam didn’t know how to refuse.
+They hoisted each of the other two coffins, one man to each end, until all three were stacked lengthwise along the wall opposite the kitchenette, facing west, toward the window and the balcony.
+They were so heavy that it seemed unlikely Damien had carried them all the way up the stairwell on his own.
 It was as if he simply materialized with them on the landing.

 The two made their way back toward the door.
-In just three months, Ari would be going into the army and Damien would be getting out of it.
+In just three months, Sam would be going into the army and Damien would be getting out of it.

-Damien could see Ari was anxious.
+Damien could see Sam was anxious.
 The two made eye contact for a moment.
 “There’s a creature in Lebanon,” Damien said, with tremendous gravity.

 “A…. creature?”